matteo-cadoni/TBProject/README.md

 ### Import project

-To import the project, run
+To import the project, run python and then enter the following command:

 ```
 from tbdetect import project